Nandhu9999/embedded_systems/lpc_assembly/README.md

 AND R0, #0, #0
 ORR ... ... ...
 EOR ... ... ...     ; eXclusive OR
-BIC ... ... ...     ; Bits Clear (AND operation on the bits in Rn with the complements of the corresponding bits in the value of Operand2)
+BIC ... ... ...     ; Bits Clear (AND operation on the bits in Rn with the corresponding bits in Operand2)
 ```